Diseases & Conditions

 There are seven bones that make up the cervical vertebrae (neck).
 They support the head and connect it to the shoulders and body.
 A fracture, or break, in one of the cervical vertebrae is commonly called a broken neck.

-Cervical fractures usually result from high-energy trauma, such as automobile crashes or falls.
-In elderly people, ground-level falls, such as falling off a chair, can result in a cervical fracture.
+Cervical fractures usually result from high-energy trauma, such as motor vehicle collisions or falls.
+In elderly people, even ground-level falls, such as falling off a chair, can result in a cervical fracture.
 Athletes are also at risk.
-A cervical fracture can occur if:

 - A football player "spears" an opponent with his head